endurantgames/cosmiclegends/src/chargen/power_words.md

 Your **Nova Power Powers** can be anything; you're encouraged to use your Nova Power Words to give your hero a unique ability.

-Like Motivations, you can choose any two words you like for your hero's Nova Power Words.
+Like Ideals, you can choose any two words you like for your hero's Nova Power Words.

 Nova Power Words might look like this: